reubano/ongeza/README.rst

 Requirements
 ------------

-bump has been tested and is known to work on the following `Python versions`_:
+bump has been tested and is known to work on Python 2.7, 3.4, and 3.5;

-- 2.7
-- 3.4
-- 3.5
-- pypy v4.0
-- pypy3 v2.4
+and PyPy 4.0

 Motivation
 ----------